mel-project/docs.melproject.org/developer-guides/run-a-full-node/basic-replica-node.md

 There is an optional flag `--index-coins` that is recommended.
 Certain coin-related RPCs will be disabled if this flag is not set.
 Do note that the indexer will take up extra memory.
 {% endhint %}

-It will take _quite_ a long time to synchronize all the blocks from the network (usually, around half a day or so).
+It will take _quite_ a long time to synchronize all the blocks from the network (usually 10+ hours as of April 2024).

 ### Participating in peering